 Darnley, meanwhile, had convinced himself that Mary was having an affair with Rizzio.
 As he himself was away whoring and did not see his wife for weeks on end it is difficult to know how he knew the nature of their relationship but the Lords of the Congregation were more than happy to fuel his paranoia.
 They were determined to rid themselves of Rizzio and having the King at their side would provide legitimacy to any action they may take.

 On 9 March 1566, Darnley burst in on the Queen as she was having dinner.
 He rarely if ever, attended dinner and his presence did not augur well.
 Not long after sitting down he began to drunkenly berate Mary about her relationship with Rizzio.
-He then stormed out and moments later a number of Nobles entered with their swords drawn.
+He then stormed out and moments later several Nobles entered with their swords drawn.
 They demanded that David be brought forward.
 The Queen protested their presence as Rizzio hid behind her.
 It did no good, and a pistol was pressed into Mary’s heavily pregnant belly as Rizzio was dragged out grabbing desperately at Mary’s skirts and screaming at the top of his voice.
 The Nobles then proceeded to stab him 56 times before throwing him down the privy stairwell.

 If the Lords of the Congregation thought that the murder of Rizzio would intimidate Mary and bend her to their will they were to be quickly disabused.
 She had remained calm throughout and afterwards did not seek any justice or revenge but instead admitted to having made mistakes and expressed her regret that it had come to this.
-Over the next few months the situation seemed to stabilise and Mary began to express concern for her husband’s welfare.
+Over the next few months, the situation seemed to stabilise, and Mary began to express concern for her husband’s welfare.
 He was after all the father of her child.
 But she had also let it be known that she wanted rid of Darnley.

-One man in particular took heed of this, James Hepburn, Earl of Bothwell, ambitious and keen to replace Rizzio in Mary’s affections.
+One man took heed of this, James Hepburn, Earl of Bothwell, ambitious and keen to replace Rizzio in Mary’s affections.
 Mary soon found in him a man she could turn to in times of stress.

 In early 1567, Darnley fell ill, probably as a result of his raging syphilis.
 Mary thought it wise that he should remove himself from the Court for the sake of their child and suggested that he retire to the comfortable residence of Kirk O’Fields just outside Edinburgh.
-In the early hours of 10 February a massive explosion rocked the city.
+In the early hours of 10 February, a massive explosion rocked the city.
 The house at Kirk O’Fields had been blown up.
 Lord Darnley however had escaped the explosion uninjured, for fearing that something was afoot he had himself lowered from a window by a servant just minutes before.
-It did not save him and his half-naked body was later found in the woods nearby.
+It did not save him, and his half-naked body was later found in the woods nearby.
 He had been strangled.

 There was little doubt that Bothwell was responsible for Darnley’s murder, his name was even found on the receipt for the gunpowder.
 Yet at a sham trial on 7 April held before the Scottish Parliament during which he surrounded the Court with his armed supporters he was acquitted of all charges.
-The verdict did not however acquit the Queen as far as the Scottish people were concerned she was guilty of either condoning the murder or ordering that it be done on her behalf.
+The verdict did not however acquit the Queen as far as the Scottish people were concerned, she was guilty of either condoning the murder or ordering that it be done on her behalf.

 Mary’s reputation had been damaged beyond repair for not only was she a Catholic who could not be trusted she was now also now an accomplice to murder.
-Following the killing of Rizzio she had acted with vigour and some political nous but now she did not know what to do.
+Following the killing of Rizzio, she had acted with vigour and some political nous but now she did not know what to do.
 Indeed, people remarked upon her trance like state.
 She was suddenly friendless, lonely, and vulnerable.

 On 24 April 1567, she travelled to Stirling to visit her baby son.
 It would be the last time she would ever see him.
-On her return journey to Edinburgh she was abducted by Bothwell and taken to his Castle at Dunbar.
+On her return journey to Edinburgh, she was abducted by Bothwell and taken to his Castle at Dunbar.
 There he raped her.

 Bothwell now divorced his inconvenient wife and a few weeks later he and Mary were married.
 Few people thought the marriage to be genuine believing that Mary had been forced to agree to it.
 Even so, the Protestant Lords now raised an army to depose their unwanted Catholic Queen and rid themselves of her upstart new husband once and for all.